Join Our Team

 - Impart to children and adults an appreciation of the natural environment and respect for all living things.

 - Demonstrate skill in handling groups of children and adults by engaging and keeping their interest while effectively managing group logistics.

-- Anticipate safety concerns.
+- Anticipate safety concerns and respond as appropriate.

 - Demonstrate and enforce safe handling techniques of all animals and plants.

 - Use all equipment safely and proficiently, including hay wagon and tractor.

 Equal Opportunity Employer / Minorities / Female / Disabled / Veteran